Windows 95: User interface

-In Windows 3.1 the desktop was used to display icons of running applications.
+In Windows 3.1, the desktop was used to display icons of running applications.
 In Windows 95, the currently running applications were displayed as buttons on a taskbar across the bottom of the screen.
 The taskbar also contained a notification area used to display icons for background applications, a volume control and the current time.

 The Start menu, invoked by clicking the "Start" button on the taskbar or by pressing the Windows key, was introduced as an additional means of launching applications or opening documents.
 While maintaining the program groups used by its predecessor Program Manager, it also displayed applications within cascading sub-menus.

 The previous File Manager program was replaced by Windows Explorer and the Explorer-based Control Panel and several other special folders were added such as My Computer, Dial-Up Networking, Recycle Bin, Network Neighborhood, My Documents, Recent documents, Fonts, Printers, and My Briefcase among others.
 AutoRun was introduced for CD drives.

-The user interface looked dramatically different from prior versions of Windows, but its design language did not have a special name like Metro, Aqua or Material Design.
+The user interface looked dramatically different from prior versions of Windows; however, its design language did not have a special name like Platinum in Mac OS 8 and Mac OS 9, Aqua in macOS, Aero in Windows Vista and Windows 7, Metro in Windows 8, Windows 8.1, and Windows 10, and Material Design in most Google products since 2014.
 Internally it was called "the new shell" and later simply "the shell".
 The subproject within Microsoft to develop the new shell was internally known as "Stimpy".

-In 1994, Microsoft designers Mark Malamud and Erik Gavriluk approached Brian Eno to compose music for the Windows 95 project.
-The result was the six-second start-up music-sound of the Windows 95 operating system, The Microsoft Sound and it was first released as a startup sound in May 1995 on Windows 95 May Test Release build 468.

 When released for Windows 95 and Windows NT 4.0, Internet Explorer 4 came with an optional Windows Desktop Update, which modified the shell to provide several additional updates to Windows Explorer, including a Quick Launch toolbar, and new features integrated with Internet Explorer, such as Active Desktop (which allowed Internet content to be displayed directly on the desktop).

 Some of the user interface elements introduced in Windows 95, such as the desktop, taskbar, Start menu and Windows Explorer file manager, remained fundamentally unchanged on future versions of Windows.

+Startup sound

+In 1994, Microsoft designers Mark Malamud and Erik Gavriluk approached Brian Eno to compose music for the Windows 95 project.
+The result was a six-second start-up music-sound of the Windows 95 operating system, The Microsoft Sound, which first appeared in May 1995 with Windows 95 May Test Release build 468.
+In 2025, The Microsoft Sound was selected for preservation in the National Recording Registry by the Library of Congress for being "culturally, historically and/or aesthetically significant".
+The sounds from Windows 3.1, including the "tada.wav" sound that was previously used as its startup sound, were retained in the new operating system.